lukewhitehouse/groot/readme.md

 > * Whilst Groot does support IE8, there are caveats.
 IE8 doesn't support media queries and therefore you'll need to make sure you use something like [respond.js](https://github.com/scottjehl/Respond#respondjs).
 However, I'd recommend if you need IE8 support that you give [Jake Archibold's Media Query Mixin](http://jakearchibald.github.io/sass-ie/) a read.
 Its great!
 Here's an example of [Groot working in IE8](http://github.com/lukewhitehouse/groot-website/examples/ie8.html) without any media queries.

+## Roadmap
+Here's a quick roadmap on where I'd like to take Groot in the coming months.
+- Companion website: To better show Groot off and make it look like I made something.
+- Screencasts: Showing detailed examples on how you can use Groot in your projects.
+- LESS/Stylus support: Because not everyone uses Sass, right?

 ## Credits

 Groot has been produced primarily by Luke Whitehouse, however, special thanks have to be given to the following: